smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/10 - Any, All, and Some.md

 ### Example 3: Use Cases for = ALL

-The task is to identify all Order Numbers that are linked to a single Item and have a "PROMO" discount value.
+The task is to identify all Order Numbers linked to a single Item that have a "PROMO" discount value.
 If an Order Number is associated with multiple items, it should not be included in the result.

-For example, Order Number 33 meets these criteria because it has a connection to one Item and all the products linked to it have a discount value of "PROMO."
-On the other hand, Order Number 11 does not meet the criteria as it is linked to two different Items.
+For example, Order Number 33 meets these criteria because it is connected to one Item, and all products linked to it have a discount value of "PROMO."
+On the other hand, Order Number 11 does not meet the criteria because it relates to two different items.

 | OrderNumber | Product  |  Discount |